Zabbott03/startup/README.md

 - ability to see high scores of yourself and others
 - ability to change the color of your snake
 - able to interact with other players with your snake as you play
-- counter with the score of all players
+- in-game counter with the score of all players
 - host can start and end game

 ### Technologies